 Why not more.
 Twice-yearly shearing is rare and almost always wrong.
 Processors want a 7-10 cm staple length; shearing twice a year produces 4-6 cm staples that are uneconomic to spin.
 The narrow exception is hot equatorial climates - parts of northern Australia, equatorial Africa - where some farms accept the fiber-value loss for a welfare buffer against year-round heat.
 For temperate and Mediterranean farms, one shear per year is correct.

 The cost of skipping.
-A 5 kg single-year fleece worth €30–80/kg becomes a 9–10 kg matted, second-cut-prone fleece worth €5–15/kg next year - if any processor will take it.
+A 5 kg single-year fleece worth €30-80/kg - the exact figure depends on how fiber is graded and what drives the price - becomes a 9-10 kg matted, second-cut-prone fleece worth €5-15/kg next year - if any processor will take it.

 The Climate Calendar